 The SDR brightness is bad.
 It's much worse than the Toshiba Fire TV 2020 and it doesn't get bright enough to fight glare in well-lit rooms.
 Luckily, the brightness doesn't vary at all between different scenes.

-We tested the SDR brightness after calibration in the 'Movie' Picture Mode with the Backlight set to its max, Contrast at '75', Mid Luminance Gamma set to '-1', and Color Temperature set to 'Warm'.
-If you want the brightest image possible set the Picture Mode and Color Temperature both to 'Standard'.
-We reached 302 nits in the 2% window using these settings, but that comes at the cost of image accuracy.
+These measurements are after calibration in the 'Movie' Picture Mode with the Backlight set to its max, Contrast at '75', Mid Luminance Gamma set to '-1', and Color Temperature set to 'Warm'.

 There's no local dimming feature.
-The videos are for reference only, so you can see how backlight on this display performs and compare it to a similar product with local dimming.
-Although it's advertised to have direct LED backlighting, we confirmed it's edge-lit.
+We still film these videos on the TV so you can see how the backlight performs and compare it with a TV that has local dimming.

 Once again, there's no local dimming, and the videos above are provided so you can see how the backlight performs in Game Mode versus a TV with local dimming.